paulowe/gcp/4. reliable infra - design and process/defining-services.md

 - HTTP GET requests respond within 400MS aggregated per minute
 - Percentage of successful requests over all requests aggregated per minute

-**An SLO** is the number of or the goal you want to achieve for a given SLIfo a given duration.
+**An SLO** is the agreed-upon target for a measurement (or SLI) or range of values you want your service to achieve within a given duration.
 Example: 99% avaialbility per year

 - Avoid ambitious SLOs, start with relatively easy ones and tighten them as you discover more about the system
 - Avoid too many.
 Have enough SLOs that cover what users care about